-The Board recommends the passing of the Ordinary Resolution at Item No. 6 of the accompanying Notice for Members approval.
-None of the Directors and/or Key Managerial Personnel of the Company or their respective relatives are concerned or interested in the passing of the above resolution.
+The Board recommends the passing of the Special Resolution at Item No.6 of the accompanying notice for members approval.

+Save and except Mr. Sandeep Sheth, none of the other Directors and/or Key Managerial Personnel of the Company or their respective relatives, are concerned or interested in the passing of the above resolution.